 I’m a professional dealer for Austin Air, meaning you can get a discount when you order through me.
 I appreciate transparency as much as you do, which is why I wanted to share with you that as a dealer I also receive affiliate compensation when you make a purchase.
 None of that cost is passed on to you, it’s just the way Austin Air partners with people who believe in their product.

-That being said, if you’re interested you can call Amy at 303-993-7910 to order and we will drop ship to your home with 10% discount… Just in time for the holidays!
+That being said, if you’re interested you can call the office at 303-993-7910 to order and we will drop ship to your home with 10% discount… Just in time for the holidays!